learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 ## Checking for Multicollinearity

 It's also important to make note of whether your predictive features will result in multicollinearity in the resulting model.
 While definitive checks for multicollinearity require analyzing the resulting model, predictors with overly high pairwise-correlation (r^2 > .65) are almost certain to produce multicollinearity in a model.
-With that, take a minute to generate the pairwise [pearson] correlation coefficients of your predictive features and visualizes these coefficients as a heatmap.
+With that, take a minute to generate the pairwise [pearson] correlation coefficients of your predictive features and visualize these coefficients as a heatmap.

 ```python